Simulate Third Pillar (cross-border guide)

 Frequently asked questions

-For employees affiliated to a LPP pension fund, the limit is CHF 7,258 per year (2026).
+- For employees affiliated to a LPP pension fund, the limit is CHF 7,258 per year (2026).
 For those without a 2nd pillar, the limit rises to 20% of net income, up to a maximum of CHF 36,288.
+According to Andrea Fiorini, pension planning consultant: 'Contributing the maximum allowed every year is one of the most effective tax optimization strategies for cross-border workers'.